WalletWasabi/WasabiDoc/docs/building-wasabi/ManualTesting.md

 Look at the terminal.
 Wait until log messages stop and the blinking cursor reappears.
 If nothing happens, try to press enter.
-If the application hanged, you can also check it in process manager.
+If the application hanged, You can also check it in process manager.
 If it is still running, there might be an endless loop: an error which does not let the application close.

 # Workflow